ComposableFi/composable/docs/docs/products/cosmwasm/synergy-with-ibc-for-cvm.md

-# Synergy with Centauri & CVM
+# Synergy with IBC for the CVM

-__Connecting Satellite protocols & orchestrating smart contracts across satellites__
+__Connecting Satellite protocols & orchestrating smart contracts__

 At Composable, our mission is to promote a trustless and cohesive experience for web3.